jamset/publisher-pulsar/README.md

 The idea that PublisherPulsar is the daemon, that allow to make some action simultaneously (i.e. connection to API) for certain number of processes ('subscribers').

-I.e. limit for Google Analytics is 10 request per second, and so you can include in code of such processes connection to Pulsar, set in Pulsar settings limit for 10 subscribers per iteration, set iteration size 1 second, and start daemon and processes.
+I.e. limit for Google Analytics is 10 request per second, and so you can include in code of such processes ('services', that contain Performer class with relevant Pulsar integrated commands) connection to Pulsar, set in Pulsar settings limit for 10 subscribers per iteration, set iteration size 1 second, and start daemon and processes.

 All processes beginning after it will be connect to special stack (ReplyStack), which will notify Pulsar that subscribers are ready to make an action when all needed number of processes will be active (executed and paused on point that need Pulsar permission to execute further).